apache/incubator-gluten/docs/developers/MicroBenchmarks.md

 --write-path /absolute_path/<dir>
 ```

 ## Simulate task spilling

-You can simulate task spilling by specify memory hard limit from `--memory_limit`.
+You can simulate task spilling by specify a memory hard limit from `--memory_limit`.
+By default, spilled files are written to the `/tmp` directory.
+To simulate real Gluten workloads, which utilize multiple spill directories, set the environment variable GLUTEN_SPARK_LOCAL_DIRS to a comma-separated string.
+Please check [Simulate Gluten workload with multiple processes and threads](#Simulate-Gluten-workload-with-multiple-processes-and-threads) for more details.

-## Simulate Spark with multiple processes and threads
+## Simulate Gluten workload with multiple processes and threads

 You can use below command to launch several processes and threads to simulate parallel execution on
 Spark.
 Each thread in the same process will be pinned to the core number starting from `--cpu`.

-Suppose running on a baremetal machine with 48C, 2-socket, HT-on, launching below command will
+Suppose running on a bare-metal machine with 48C, 2-socket, HT-on, launching below command will
 utilize all vcores.

 ```shell